Roadblocks to a Sustainable Lubrication Program

 Your first step to improving your lubrication program is understanding exactly where you are.
 You’ll need to fully understand where your gaps are with regards to lubricant storage and handling, processes & procedures, what you’re currently doing well, and where your immediate focus should be while you continue to work on developing an overall plan.
 In many cases, some of the heavy bleeding can be stopped by simply changing a few bad practices such as over-greasing motors, contaminating fluids with open-top containers, etc. Upon receipt of your report, you’ll often be handed a laundry list of tasks including equipment to purchase, training to enroll in, equipment modifications to be made, buildings to build, etc. Even for the most seasoned maintenance professional, this list can be a bit overwhelming especially when you consider the amount of money that you’ll need to get approval for to move forward with your plan.

 ROI Calculation & Cost Benefit Analysis

 While reliability professionals understand the importance of lubrication, most in upper management do not.
-That’s where having a cost-benefit- analysis, backed by industry data will help you communicate the return on investment for the resources required to close all of those gaps your found in your gap assessment.
+That’s where having a cost-benefit- analysis, backed by industry data, will help you communicate the return on investment for the resources required to close all those gaps you found in your gap assessment.
 The Institute of Mechanical Engineers reports that lubrication represents a 40:1 Return-on-Investment (ROI.
-In other words, each $1000 spent on improving lubrication yields an averages savings of $40,000.
+In other words, each $1000 spent on improving lubrication yields an average savings of $40,000.
 While this statistic is incredible, you’ll need to develop a detailed proposal to effectively communicate these benefits and your plan to reap them to your plant manager, engineering manager, or procurement team.